LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Technical Evaluation of Program Repair

 \subsubsection{RQ3.
 What errors does \nickname synthesis make?}

 \nickname made 42 position-based errors in total.
-Position errors were made in 30.4\% of the runs, meaning that almost all runs with errors detected a position error.
-These errors occurred when the left or top coordinate of the bounding box was off. \nickname made 26 scale-based errors in total, erroring in 18.4\% of the runs, meaning that scale errors were less common than position errors.
-These errors occurred when the width or height dimensions of the bounding box were off.
+Position errors, which occurred when the left or top coordinate of the bounding box was off, were made in 30.4\% of the runs. \nickname made 26 scale-based errors in total, erroring in 18.4\% of the runs.
+These errors occurred when the width or height dimensions were off.
 We did not detect any opacity errors in our test set.

+Next, we provide qualitative context as to how \nickname would make these errors.
 Common errors resulted from not following the from-to format that is common to animation libraries (CSS and anime.js).
 In spite of the prompt suggesting a from-to format, keyframes would often be suggested with arrays that had over two values, so the element would not return back to its original position.
 For example, if the generated animation set the translateX values [10,-10, 0]--the element would end with a -10 offset relative to its correct position.
+Examples of errors \nickname could make are depicted in Figure \ref{fig:attempts_per_error}.

-Another type of position error would occur when there was inconsistent application of absolute and relative percentages.
+Position errors could also occur when there was an inconsistent application of absolute and relative percentages.
 For example, a line layer in an animation could be instructed to stretch in from 0\% outwards to 100\%.
-This 100 percent was intended to be with respect to the element's width or height, but was rendered to be 100 percent (absolute with respect to the canvas).
-An example of this mistake within the LLM response is provided below.
+This 100 percent was intended to be with respect to the element but actually rendered with respect to the full canvas dimensions.
+Another frequent error was when the VLM assigned a looping animation, which would instantiate a small periodic action with the loop parameter set to true.
+Looping animation events generally left the elements at small deltas from their intended positions but were easily resolved.